Steijnium/.github/profile/README.md

 Steijnium is a freelance software developer specializing in backend systems and server infrastructure.
 I collaborate closely with external designers and front-end engineers to provide robust tech solutions.

-Compliance with GDPR standards is a central part of our work, ensuring your projects adhere to European data protection regulations.
+Compliance with GDPR standards is a central part of my work, ensuring your projects adhere to European data protection regulations.

 ## About Me